anurag1802/sorting-visualizer/readme.md

 ### Contributing
 Contributions are welcome!
 If you want to contribute to this project, please follow these steps:

-Fork the project on GitHub.
+-Fork the project on GitHub.
-Create a new branch with a descriptive name.
+-Create a new branch with a descriptive name.
-Make your changes and commit them.
+-Make your changes and commit them.
-Push your branch to your fork.
+-Push your branch to your fork.
-Create a pull request to the main branch of this repository.
+-Create a pull request to the main branch of this repository.

 Please follow the induxtry Code of Conduct and the Contributing Guidelines when contributing.